Die Before Death

 The Quran speaks of the Saint as "he who is dead and whom We have brought to life, making for him a light whereby he walketh among men" (6:122).

 In today's world, you are advised to "Be yourself", "Love yourself" because "You are perfect just the way you are."
-This is a complete inversion from traditional wisdom which always advised us to slay the lower self (nafs) in order to realise the higher Self (ruh) - like a phoenix rising from the ashes.
+This is a complete inversion of traditional wisdom which always advised us to slay the lower self (nafs) in order to realise the higher Self (ruh) - like a phoenix rising from the ashes.

 Modernity no longer believes in a higher Self and a lower self or a higher world and a lower world.
 Everything is flattened out in a systematic process of banalisation.
 In their view, reality is simply what it appears to be.